 At The Emerge Center, we believe that an early intervention, multidisciplinary approach is the difference.
 Our programs for children with Autism are designed specifically for younger children, ages 2 to 5 years old.

-Additionally, our Autism Program provides a one-stop shop for all of your child’s therapeutic services, from highly trained psychologists to provide diagnostic evaluations for autism and related disorders to intensive therapy programs, including:
+These programs provide a one-stop shop for all of your child’s therapeutic services, from highly trained psychologists to provide diagnostic evaluations for autism and related disorders to intensive therapy programs, including:

--Applied Behavioral Analysis (ABA)
+-Applied Behavior Analysis (ABA)

--Group Speech-Language Therapy (our Foundation Program)
+-Group Speech-Language Therapy

--Individual Speech Therapy
+-Individual Speech-Language Therapy

 Your child’s therapy program is developed and supervised by highly trained, licensed professionals.
 The Emerge Center is designed to provide comprehensive services for your child and your family.

 Group Speech-Language Therapy provides children with a learning environment similar to a preschool classroom.
 Class routines and activities are followed each session and children work on appropriate social, play and self-help skills.
 Additional behavioral support is provided from licensed behavior analysts in the group speech therapy setting as needed.